facelesshadow/deceptive-reasoning/README.md

 **Highlights**

-* \~70–80 % fewer factual hallucinations in Gemma-3
+* \~70–80 % fewer initial factual hallucinations in models like Gemma-3
 * Map-reduce flow splits problems into smaller parts for better optimization
 * Human-in-the-Loop (HITL): asks the user to restate rather than hallucinate
 * Modern state management, checkpoints and token-efficient prompting